Waded Cruzado

 Waded Cruzado (born January 16, 1960) is a Puerto Rican professor of Spanish language and Spanish literature.
-She served as Interim President of New Mexico State University from 2008 to 2009, and since 2010 has served as the 12th President of Montana State University in Bozeman, Montana.
+She served as Interim President of New Mexico State University from 2008 to 2009, the 12th President of Montana State University from 2010 to 2025, and since 2025 has served as the 5th President of the Association of Public and Land-grant Universities.

 Early life

 Waded Cruzado was born in 1960 in Mayaguez, Puerto Rico, to parents Morgan and Daisy.
-Her father gave her the unusual name of "Waded", an Arabic word meaning "peace".
 The oldest of four children, she had a brother and two sisters.
 She was raised in Mayaguez by her stepfather, Roberto, and her mother.
-The household also included two aunts and her maternal grandmother, Julia.
-Her grandparents were farmers, but her stepfather worked for a coffee company as a trader selling ground and packaged coffee and her mother was a homemaker.
+Her grandparents were farmers, but her stepfather worked for a coffee as a trader for a company and her mother was a homemaker.

-She was taught to read at the age of three by her maternal grandmother.
-She would assist with getting the family's meal of rice and beans ready, and then spend the morning at a table with a primer.
-As a little girl, she often pretended to be a teacher to her dolls and stuffed animals, using a small blackboard and desk.
-She points to this early play-time as the root of her desire to be an educator.

-When she turned five years old, Cruzado began helping her grandfather on his coffee farm, spreading beans out to dry.
-She also began assisting her stepfather in the coffee mill where he was a manager, stacking bags of pre-ground coffee.
-She often played in the mill, her clothes smelling of coffee afterward.